Thabhelo/3d_medical_segemntation/DOCUMENTATION.md

 ### 4.2 Key Technical Achievements

 **Robust Colab Integration**:
-- Persistent repository cloning to `/content/drive/MyDrive/3d_medical_segemntation` (typo intentional for existing path compatibility)
+- Persistent repository cloning to `/content/drive/MyDrive/3d_medical_segemntation` (that is the correct url despite the typo.
+Typo will be fixed later globally)
 - Self-healing Git operations: auto-fetch, fast-forward pull with fallback to hard reset and re-clone on corruption
 - File mode conflict handling for Drive-synced repositories
 - Environment auto-detection (Colab vs local) for seamless development